davidpaulius/foon_to_pddl/README.md

 1. Take the name of an object node and set that to the name of the current object in focus (denoted as ```<focus_object>```).

-2. Parse through all of the states of the object node, taking note of the following:
+2. Parse through all of the states of the object node, taking note of the following details (if using ```'OCP'``` option described above):

 	- If a node has some spatial/geometric relation state to another object (e.g. ```in [bowl]```), then the relation and the relative object are taken to produce the predicate (e.g. ```(in bowl <focus_object>)```).
 This is done for relations ```in```, ```on```, and ```under```.
 		- Please refer to [Agostini et al. 2020a](https://ieeexplore.ieee.org/abstract/document/9140305) and [Agostini et al. 2020b](https://arxiv.org/abs/2007.08251) for more details on object-centered predicates.